gokrazy/rsync/README.md

 In all environments, the default instructions will take care that:

-* (On Linux only) Only configured rsync modules from the host file system are mounted **read-only** into a Linux mount namespace for `gokr-rsyncd`, to guard against data modification and data exfiltration.
+* (On Linux only) Only configured rsync modules from the host file system are mounted **read-only** into a Linux mount namespace for `gokr-rsync`, to guard against data modification and data exfiltration.
-* `gokr-rsyncd` is running without privileges, as user `nobody`, to limit the scope of what an attacker can do when exploiting a vulnerability.
+* `gokr-rsync` is running without privileges, as user `nobody`, to limit the scope of what an attacker can do when exploiting a vulnerability.

 Known gaps:

-* `gokr-rsyncd` does not guard against denial of service attacks, i.e. consuming too many resources (connections, bandwidth, CPU, …).
+* `gokr-rsync` does not guard against denial of service attacks, i.e. consuming too many resources (connections, bandwidth, CPU, …).
   * See also [Per-IP rate limiting with iptables](https://making.pusher.com/per-ip-rate-limiting-with-iptables/).